Prairie Racerunner

 Prairie Racerunner Distribution Map

 The prairie racerunner subspecies occurs throughout most of the southern half of Missouri and along the Mississippi and Missouri rivers in northern Missouri.
-The eastern six-lined racerunner subspecies apparently co-occurs and intergrades with the prairie subspecies in a few counties along the eastern and southeastern edge of the Ozarks.
+The eastern six-lined racerunner subspecies apparently co-occurs and intergrades with the prairie subspecies in southeastern Missouri.

 Racerunners live in open areas with loose soil or sand and sparse vegetation, especially in fields, grasslands, along river floodplains, and rocky, south-facing hillsides throughout the state.
 They can be quite abundant in open, rocky, south-facing hillsides, such as glades, in the Ozarks.
 They are also encountered along the edge of sand and gravel roads, railroad tracks, and abandoned rock quarries.